raspberrypilearning/memory/en/step_4.md

 --- /task ---

 --- task ---
 + Duplicate the code you used to make your character sprite respond to the message `red`{:class="blockevents"}.
-This time, change the message to `blue`{:class="blockevents"}.
+Change the duplicated code so that it sends the message `blue`{:class="blockevents"}.
 --- /task ---

 When the sprite responds to the message `blue`{:class="blockevents"}, which bit of code should stay the same, and which bit should change?
 Remember that each colour has a corresponding number.

 --- task ---
-Change your code so that the character responds correctly to the `blue`{:class="blockevents"} message.
+Change the character sprite's code so that the character responds correctly to the `blue`{:class="blockevents"} message.

 --- hints ---
 --- hint ---

-Keep these blocks, but you will need to change them in some way:
+Keep these blocks, but you need to change them in some way:

 ![ballerina](images/ballerina.png)